 This walking tour includes Barcelona’s most important monuments and attractions.
 I wanted to create a tour that helps you explore the city in a half a day and see Barcelona’s beautiful buildings, parks, and sights.
 Apart from that: I tried to include my favorite places for coffee and snacks in Barcelona.
 That way you can do a couple of small stops on your tour.

-To sum it up: This walking tour takes 2 hours if you do not have any stops during your walk.
+To sum it up: This walking tour takes 2 hours if you do not make any stops during your walk.
 I would recommend blocking half a day for our walking tour if you do not want to be in a rush.
 Of course, we want to enjoy our time while walking around Barcelona without rushing from one place to another! 🙂

 What you should know before starting our Barcelona walking tour: